charlieblevins/go-solid/README.md

 Idea: Enterprise-ready SOLID server written in golang

+TODOs:
+- [] Authentication
+- [] File Storage in Object Store
+- [] RDF parsing and handling of requests

+## No Reason to re-invent the wheel
+NSS and SCS have tons of great implementations of general solid project concepts.
+Porting this logic will usually be a go-to.

 Requirements
 - must use an object store like S3 or equivalent (should not use a local file system)
 - must implement the specification completely